magento/merchdocs/src/marketing/prex-types.md

 ee_only: true
 ---

-Magento provides the following types of recommendations:
+Adobe Commerce provides the following types of recommendations:

 ## Behavior-based